 In most cases, using Ubiquity to lookup a passage will be faster than using the FireBible toolbar or keying in the URL manually.
-Ubiquity support is available in FireBible 1.0 and you will need Ubiquity 0.5 or higher installed to use it.
-Recent versions of Firefox will require a recent Ubiquity 0.6 build, maintained by satyr.
+You will need Ubiquity 0.6 or higher (maintained by satyr).
 To install, download this file and open it with Firefox.

 - Press CTRL + Space to bring up the Ubiquity interface.
-(Linux: Alt + Space, Mac: Option + Space)
+(Linux: Alt + Space)

 - Type in sword mat 1

 Observe the book suggestions change as you type m, a & t slowly.
 You could just type sword m 1 and scroll down to select Matthew from the presented list.
 You could also omit sword entirely and just type matthew 1 or matt 1; as the book name becomes more specific, the number of suggestions is reduced.
 You should now see the first chapter of Matthew in the preview area on the right.
 The preview shares its display settings (headings, verse numbers, notes, etc.) with the primary FireBible settings accessible from the View > FireBible menu.

 - Continue to type from esv so that your input now looks like sword mat 1 from esv (replace esv with the name of a Bible version you have installed).
 The preview displayed will be from this version of the bible.
 If you change esv to acv for instance, then the acv will be used.
 You can use the long form of the Bible name if you wish, like from english standard and you can even specify the name of a commentary module.

 If the from parameter is not specified, then the default Bible (see FireBible preferences) or the alphabetically first Bible installed is used.